-Aluminium windows installed into a A-lignTimber Cladding Solution must:
+Aluminium windows installed into an A-lign Timber Cladding Solution must:

 - Comply with NZS 4211 for the building location. - Have a minimum 10mm flange covering the weatherboard trim. - Incorporate scribers to the flange. - Include a full width sill tray for direct fixed.
 Cavity fix requires window support bars for trim opening wider than 600mm.
-Refer to E2/AS1 9.1.10.5.

-Have window trimmed openings constructed as shown in E2/AS1 with flexible flashing tapes and air seals.
+Refer to E2/AS1 9.1.10.5. - Have window trimmed openings constructed as shown in E2/AS1 with flexible flashing tapes and air seals.